gointuition/HTTP-Request-Client/README.md

 void initialiseEnv(void);

 // 2.
 Send request (two-step, thread-safe)
+//    handleRequest is a BLOCKING/synchronous call: it does not return until the
+//    response arrives, the timeout elapses, or an error occurs.
+Concurrency is
-//    handleRequest may be called concurrently from multiple threads; same-host
+//    achieved by calling it from multiple threads -- it may be called
-//    requests share one HTTP/2 connection and are multiplexed on separate streams.
+//    concurrently, and same-host requests share one HTTP/2 connection and are
+//    multiplexed on separate streams.
 //    Step 1: get result pointer and length
 //    requestJSONString: JSON config (see format below)
 //    outLen: output parameter for response JSON length